matthiasn/Clojure-Resources/README.md

 * **[Inspecting the content of channels in core.async](http://tgk.github.io/2013/10/inspect-core-async-channels.html)**
 * **[Why Clojure will win](http://michaelochurch.wordpress.com/2013/08/07/why-clojure-will-win/)**
 * **[Building Clojure Services at Scale](http://blog.josephwilk.net/clojure/building-clojure-services-at-scale.html)**
+* **[Appointment scheduling in Clojure with Loco](http://programming-puzzler.blogspot.de/2014/03/appointment-scheduling-in-clojure-with.html)**: introduction to contraints programming with Loco (above in the libraries section) using scheduling as an example.

 ## Videos
 * **[Simple Made Easy - Rich Hickey](http://www.infoq.com/presentations/Simple-Made-Easy)**: one of my favorite presentations.
 Like overall.
 Strongly receommended.